Limestone in bathroom

 Think about how long a stone can stay warm after a nice summer day.
 Stone in general is a material made for underfloor heating, and limestone can advantageous be used both on a floor with waterborne or electrically supplied underfloor heating.
 The stone stores the heat efficiently and distributes it evenly.

-An important detail is the joint.
-We recommend going as close to the color of the limestone as possible when choosing a joint.
-To make the choice of joints easier, we have put together a list of recommendations for each limestone.
-The full list of joint recommendations can be found here.
+An important detail is the grout.
+We recommend going as close to the color of the limestone as possible.
+To make the choice of joints easier, we have matched every stone with an appropriate grout color.

 Plan for niches in the bathroom

 There are a few details that make a big difference for a bathroom in limestone.
 Creating niches is a stylish and affordable way to achieve the feeling of a luxurious bathroom or toilet.
 A niche is a recess in the wall of a room.
 It can be large and hold a shower for example - or smaller to create a shelf or storage space.
 If you can get a niche with the shower, an opportunity to put the limestone on the floor and wall and then switch to another material outside the shower is created.
 A niche for a sink infers that you can put a mirror in a stylish way, different types of commodes or why not just a simple limestone countertop with a sink placed on it and a wooden shelf underneath for storage.